xicheng233/hello-world/README.md

 # hello-world
 Just another repository

-a place to store ideas, resources, or even share and discuss things with you.
+Hi folks, I am a guy interested in reading and thinking.
+Happy to share and learn from you all.